emberjs/rfcs/text/0000-new-test-waiters.md

 beginning of an async operation.
 - `reset`: Resets the waiter state, clearing items tracking async operations in this waiter.

-This interface is used for the two internal concrete types: `TestWaiter` and `NoopTestWaiter`.
-These types form the basis for the addon, and will likely satisfy the majority of use cases.
+This interface is used for the concrete `TestWaiter` type.
+This type forms the basis for the addon, and will likely satisfy the majority of use cases.

 The most common practice is to import and invoke the `buildWaiter` function to create a new test waiter.
 The recommendation is to do so at the module level, which allows a single waiter to be created per type (this should likely be enforced via a lint rule added to `eslint-plugin-ember`).
 A single waiter is then usable across multiple instances.